-&lt;sup>166 Gov't Code § 552.301(e-1).
+167 Gov't Code § 552.301(e-1).

-&lt;sup>167 Gov't Code § 552.301(e-1).
+168 Gov't Code § 552.301(e-1).

-&lt;sup>168 See also Gov't Code §§ 552.308 (timeliness of action by United States mail, interagency mail, or common or contract carrier), .309 (timeliness of action by electronic submission).
+169 See also Gov't Code §§ 552.308 (timeliness of action by United States mail, interagency mail, or common or contract carrier), .309 (timeliness of action by electronic submission).

-presumption.
-In the great majority of cases, the governmental body will not be able to overcome that presumption and must promptly release the requested information.
+by section 552.301, the requested information will be presumed to be open to the public, and only the demonstration of a "compelling reason" for withholding the information can overcome that presumption.170 In the great majority of cases, the governmental body will not be able to overcome that presumption and must promptly release the requested information.
 Whether failure to meet the respective ten and fifteen business day deadlines, and submit the requisite information within those deadlines, has the effect of requiring disclosure depends on whether the governmental body asserts a compelling reason that would overcome the presumption of openness arising from the governmental body's failure to meet the submission deadlines.

 In Paxton v.
-City of Dallas, the Texas Supreme Court determined (1) the failure of a governmental body to timely seek a ruling from the OAG to withhold information subject to the attorney-client privilege does not constitute a waiver of the privilege, and (2) the attorney-client privilege constitutes a compelling reason to withhold information under section 552.302 of the Government Code.
+City of Dallas, the Texas Supreme Court determined (1) the failure of a governmental body to timely seek a ruling from the OAG to withhold information subject to the attorney-client privilege does not constitute a waiver of the privilege, and (2) the attorney-client privilege constitutes a compelling reason to withhold information under section 552.302 of the Government Code.171